Newspaper Pages in Star Trek

 TOS: The City on the Edge of Forever - first article

 In this episode Spock reads two newspaper articles from The Star Dispatch.
-It is interesting to note that this fictional paper has appearances in other TV series and movies of the time, such as "Astro-Zombies", "All the King's Men (1949)", "Batman and Robin (1949)" and "Bewitched".
+It is interesting to note that this fictional paper has appearances in other TV series and movies of the time, such as "Astro-Zombies", "All the King's Men (1949)", "Batman and Robin (1949)" and Bewitched.

 The first newspaper article deals with Edith Keeler's death.
 To the left and to the right of this article we can see the filler text.
 The one in the left column is about the sale of unmentioned things and about a dispute "between farmers and labor organizations".
-Typically, in filler text there is never a definite subject, in order to keep it as general as possible, so it can be used for any time and place.
+Typically, in filler text there is never a very specific subject, in order to keep it as general as possible, so it can be used for any time and place.

 Below the filler text we can see a headline ("South Shifts Its Population - Survey Reveals Exodus Into Cities") that is possibly about a real-world topic, rather than a mere filler text.